Instant Pot Brownie Bites

 Recipe variations and substitutions:

-• Add chocolate chips: Mix in about a cup of chocolate chips (milk chocolate, dark, etc.) into the batter.
+• Add chocolate chips: Mix in about 1/2 cup of chocolate chips (such as milk chocolate, dark chocolate, etc.) into the batter.

 • Nuts: Add some crunch and nutty flavor with chopped peanuts, almonds, walnuts, cashews, or whatever type of nuts you prefer.

-• Mocha: For a coffee flavor, add about a tsp to tbsp of instant coffee/espresso powder to the batter!
+• Mocha: For a coffee flavor, add about 1 tsp to 1 tbsp of instant coffee or espresso powder to the batter.

-• Boxed mix shortcut: Make the recipe easier by using your favorite mix for boxed brownies!
+• Boxed Mix Shortcut: Make the recipe easier by using your favorite boxed brownie mix!

-• M&Ms: Add your favorite M&M flavors to the batter.
+• M&Ms: Add your favorite M&M’s flavors to the batter.

 • Peanut Butter: Chop some Reese’s Pieces and add them to the batter.

-• Chocolate chip mint: Chop up some mint chocolate bars like the Andes and add to the batter.
+• Chocolate chip mint: Chop up some mint chocolate bars, such as Andes, and add them to the batter.

 Frequently Asked Questions